 - Can you penalize failure to wear a face covering in your building?

-- Under what conditions can you operate your fitness center/gym?
+- Under what conditions can you operate or close your common amenities?

 - To what degree are Board members and management companies responsible for the health of their residents?
 Can an association be successfully sued for providing an environment that allowed the transmission of an infectious disease?

 COVID-19 is one of many infectious diseases that could present itself within any multi-family residential property.
 Few, if any, condominium associations ever considered their responsibility for infectious disease until such a high-profile global pandemic arrived.
-In WA State, condominium Board members owe a duty of care to their association and, to a lesser extent, also to the public at large (see Page 132 of the 2019 CondoLaw Handbook).
+In WA State, condominium Board members owe a duty of care to their association and, to a lesser extent, also to the public at large.
 Management companies that represent condominium associations may have limited legal liability based on specific contract language.

 Duty of care requirements are largely based on common sense and acting in good faith which often boils down to following the law and not engaging in willful misconduct.
 From this perspective, condominium associations and their Board members would be well advised to follow the minimum health and safety requirements published by WA State and King County Public Health.

-While only an actual court case could prove the relative success of a lawsuit related to any infectious disease, feedback from HUB International is essentially that proving the origin of an infectious disease would prove difficult and that while insurance policies do not cover infectious disease, HUB would go to bat for its clients.
+While only an actual court case could prove the relative success of a lawsuit related to any infectious disease, feedback from insurance brokers and attorneys is essentially that proving the origin of an infectious disease would prove difficult and that while insurance policies do not cover infectious disease, insurance brokers and/or insurance companies will go to bat for their clients.

-- What policies and procedures should be implemented?
+- What policies and procedures should be implemented at common interest communities?

 Associations have enacted a large number of policies and procedures related to COVID-19.
 Some of these are implementations of WA State and/or King County Department of Health requirements and others take it to another level.
 Here's a list to consider: